 • physical prototype to check the fit and feel on the body,

-• colorfastness tests (chlorinated water, salt water, UV), ideally according to ISO 105 type standards,
+• color fastness tests (chlorinated water, salt water, UV), ideally according to standards like ISO 105,

 • morphological tests on several body types (large bust, wide hips, defined waist, etc.).

-Never validate a model without at least one cumulative 24–48 hour wear cycle (pool, sea, drying, repeated wearing).
+Never validate a model without at least a cumulative 24–48 h wear cycle (pool, sea, drying, repeated dressing).
+Document these tests (photos, spec sheets, user feedback) for your internal quality control.

 Strong Brand Identity